One of the most important decisions in selecting an enterprise cloud storage provider is figuring out how much capacity you really need.

 7. Dropbox Business

-Dropbox Business is an official Dropbox product meant for small-to-medium-sized businesses.
+Dropbox Enterprise is an official Dropbox product meant for medium to large-sized businesses.

 It has strong security, online collaboration tools, and fully customizable administrative controls.